Sunny2883/Terraform_Assignment2/README.md

 |depends_on|[aws_s3_bucket.BucketByTF]|

 Initialize the Terraform working directory to download necessary plugins and modules.

--terraform init
+•	terraform init

 Generate an execution plan to review the changes Terraform will make.

--terraform plan
+•	terraform plan

 Apply the Terraform configuration to create the AWS resources.

--terraform apply
+•	terraform apply